jaeyson/ex_typesense/README.md

 ```

-or you don't want to change the fields in your schema, thus you convert it to map
+Or you don't want to change the fields in your Ecto schema, thus you convert it to map:

 ```elixir
 conn = %Credential{